followcrom/tech257-sparta-app/azure_monitoring.md

 # Setting up CPU Usage Alert on Azure

-To set up a CPU usage alert on Azure, follow these steps:

 1. From the VM Overview -> Monitor -> Create Alert Rule

 2. Select condition (e.g. Metric -> CPU Usage)

 3. Define the Alert Logic.
 For example, set the threshold value for the CPU usage that will trigger the alert.
-For example, you can set it to 90% to receive an alert when the CPU usage exceeds 90%.

-4. Assign an action group with sends an email notification to a user when the alert is triggered.
+4. Assign an action group which sends an email notification to a user when the alert is triggered.

 5. Review and create the alert rule.